 - CIT rate 16%.
 Taxable basis assessed based on the accounting result which is subject to tax adjustments (e.g. non-deductible expenses, non-taxable income). - Tax losses may be carried forward for 7 years.
 Loss carry back is not allowed. - Exceeding borrowing costs (as defined in ATAD) are deductible within an annual threshold of EUR 1,000,000.
 The costs above this level are deductible within the limit of 30% of EBITDA.
-Standalone entities (as defined in ATAD) have the right to fully deduct the exceeding borrowing costs. - CFC rules and exit taxation apply according to ATAD.
-There is no group taxation regime for CIT purposes. - Entities with an annual turnover of less than EUR 1 mln are subject to microenteprise income tax 1% or 3% on income, depending on whether the entity employs at least 1 person or has no employees.
+Standalone entities (as defined in ATAD) have the right to fully deduct the exceeding borrowing costs. - CFC rules, hybrid mismatches and exit taxation apply according to ATAD.
+Group taxation regime applies for CIT purposes, under certain conditions. - Entities with an annual turnover of less than EUR 1 mln are subject to microenterprise income tax 1% or 3% on income, depending on whether the entity employs at least 1 person or has no employees.
 If the company's share capital is of at least RON 45,000 and it has at least 2 employees, it may opt for CIT regime.